-To create an academic plan and learn more about transfer requirements for health care schools, meet with a biology advisor specializing in health care (Lori Hays or Jonathan Miller) or the Edmonds College advising department to create an academic plan and transfer requirements for health care schools.
+To create an academic plan and learn more about transfer requirements for health care schools, meet with a biology advisor specializing in healthcare (Lori Hays or Jonathan Miller) or the Edmonds College advising department to create an academic plan and transfer requirements for health care schools.
 You can also find additional information about advising on the advising health care majors page.

 Why Edmonds College?

+Whether you are returning to school and just need a few prerequisite courses, are starting your career or switching jobs, Edmonds College can help you get started in your career in healthcare.
 We offer numerous support programs for you as you begin your career.
 You can jump-start your career through Running Start to meet high school requirements and began earning college credit while in high school or I-BEST if you are needing pre-college math or Engligh prerequisites.
 At Edmonds College, our affordable classes are small, with flexible learning and scheduling options no matter what stage you are at in your health care career.
 We offer science and math tutoring in the STEM study room and additional tutoring that can help you with your biology courses.
 You can also take 1 credit corequisite classes (BIOL 210, BIOL 251/252, and BIOL 261) and receive additional instructor support in cellular biology, anatomy & physiology, and microbiology courses.

-If you are a student that needs to take pre-college English and/or pre-college mathematics, you may qualify for I-BEST courses.
+If you are a student needing to take pre-college English and/or pre-college mathematics, you may qualify for I-BEST courses.
 The following I-BEST courses allow you to take the pre-college courses concurrently while earning the prerequisite course credits needed towards the pre-nursing pathways or for those just needing prerequisites for a variety of health care careers.
 These I-BEST courses include:

 - STEM 100 with pre-college English*